microsoftgraph/dataconnect-solutions/solutions/graph-data-sales-analytics/README.md

 - Regular updates may be performed to accommodate adjustments and fixes.
 - Network graph visualizations in the Power BI template are limited to 1500 nodes.

-For any inquiries or assistance, please feel free to contact us at [example@example.com](mailto:example@example.com).